-Chemotherapy for breast cancer
+Chemotherapy for breast cancer in women

-When chemotherapy is given
+When you have chemotherapy

 Back to top

 Your cancer specialist may recommend you have chemotherapy after surgery to reduce the risk of breast cancer coming back.
 This is called adjuvant chemotherapy.
 Your doctor or nurse will explain the benefits of this to you and the likely side effects.